MyGet/sample-feedreplication/README.md

 ## Configuration

 There is a `config.json` file in which replication pairs can be added.

-Replication supports NuGet V2 (not V3!) and npm feeds, on MyGet or on other package management servers.
+Replication supports NuGet V2 (not V3!) and npm feeds.

-For example:
+An example using NuGet:

 ```
 {